CrazyBoy49z/flatorder/README.md

 2. Create a "Catalog" Resource to be the parent of your products.
 You could have multiple levels, like "Catalog" > "Mens" > "Shirts" if you want.
 3. In the Flat Order System Settings: Adjust "Catalog > Catalog ID" to what you just created.
 4. In the Flat Order System Settings: Adjust "From Name", "Subject", and "TO" Email Address.
-5. Create or Update a Template to use as a "Product Template" and assign the Template Variables for Flat Order.
+5. Create or Update a Template to use as a "Product Template" and assign the Template Variables for Flat Order, *except the 2 "Option" TVs*.
+The "Option" TVs are used in the "Variants" TV.
 6. Create Products...